stefmolin/data-morph/docs/tutorials/shape-creation.rst

       :scale: 75
       :include-source:
       :caption:
-         Visualization of how the :class:`.XLines` looks when calculated based on the music :class:`.Dataset`, with the dataset's bounds.
+         Visualization of the :class:`.XLines` shape when calculated based on the music :class:`.Dataset`, with the dataset's bounds.

       from data_morph.data.loader import DataLoader